 Rosa by Nikki Giovanni is not so much a biography, but it is most definitely a historical account of one woman who changed a nation.
 We all know the story of Rosa Parks but no matter how well you know the facts, reading a children’s book about it makes me cry.
 The author has done a fantastic job setting the stage, explaining how Rosa Parks was not your typical heroine, she was just a seamstress, just like everyone else.
 This is imperative to the message that a single person can stand up for what is right and make big changes.
 I also appreciated that the author included so much about the women who spearheaded the bus boycott.
 I am 36 and I feel inspired reading this as a woman, to think of the power it can have over the younger generation excites me.
 This would be a wonderful introduction to learning about the civil rights movement for kids 5-10.

 Marvelous Mattie: How Margaret E. Knight Became an Inventorby Emily Arnold McCully is a book that all little girls should read.
 I think I may buy 20 copies and give them to every girl that invites either one of my kids to their birthday parties.
-The reason I think this book is so wonderful isn’t because it’s about some woman that is on a coin ( no disrespect Susan…) but because I had never heard of Mattie but I should have, we all should have.
+The reason I think this book is so wonderful isn’t that it’s about some woman that is on a coin (no disrespect Susan) but because I had never heard of Mattie but I should have, we all should have.
 Many of her inventions are still in use today… like the paper bag that stays upright.
 She made history many of us just didn’t know it.
-Her story of invention, entrepreneurship and strength of character are stunning.
-She stands up for herself , learns from her mistakes, and follows her passion even though it’s not the easy or even the “only kinda hard” road.
+Her story of invention, entrepreneurship, and strength of character are stunning.
+She stands up for herself, learns from her mistakes, and follows her passion even though it’s not the easy or even the “only kinda hard” road.
 All the way she faces challenges and just keeps going.
 This is far more inspiring than any girl power book that I have read before, and it’s true.